otrsw/laravelredambergreen/readme.md

 return [

     /**
      * Your API token.
-Obtain from your account at https://red-amber.green */
+Obtain from your account at https://app.red-amber.green/ */
     'token' => env('RAG_API_TOKEN','YOUR_TOKEN'),

     /**
-     * If you prefer to use the service without exception, set this to false */
+     * If you prefer to use the service without exceptions, set this to false */

      'exceptions' => env('RAG_WITH_EXCEPTIONS',true)